 Students who are enrolled in charter school but, who are at any time during the school term absent for 10 consecutive school days, shall be removed from the charter school's membership roll unless the charter school has been provided with evidence that the absence may be legally excused or compulsory attendance prosecution has been or is being initiated.
 Within 10 days of student disenrollment, charter schools should provide notice to the student's school district of residence, and provide a copy of a student's records, including any IEP, to the resident district.

 Students Institutionalized from a Charter School

-When a student is enrolled in a charter school, but becomes institutionalized (i.e., not placed there by the charter school), the charter school must remove the student from its rolls and notify the student’s school district of residence.
+When a student is enrolled in a charter school, but becomes institutionalized (e.g., placed by a children and youth agency or through a local court), the charter school must remove the student from its rolls and notify the student's school district of residence.
 These institutions include, but are not limited to, detention homes, drug and alcohol treatment centers, or other residential treatment facilities.
-The student’s school district of residence is thereafter responsible for the payment of tuition to the host school district pursuant to 24 P.S. §§ 13-1306 and 13-1308.
+The student's school district of residence is thereafter responsible for the payment of tuition to the host district pursuant to 24 P.S. §§ 13-1306 and 13-1308.
 However, if a charter school places a student in a program located outside the charter school facility, the charter school is responsible for paying for that program.

 Expulsion or Suspension of Students

 Charter school applicants must include in the charter application the procedures for suspending or expelling pupils.
 Charter schools are accountable for the education of their students.
 A charter school cannot have a policy that allows the charter school to suspend or expel a student for failing to meet the charter school's academic requirements.
 The charter school board of trustees shall define and publish the types of offenses that would lead to suspension or expulsion from school.